dOpensource/dsiprouter/docs/use-cases.rst

  .. image:: images/assign_template.PNG
          :align: center

 3. Configuring the Provisioning Server section of the phone.
-Enter the appropiate information into the fields.
+Enter the appropriate information into the fields.

- a) Server Type (dSIP uses HTTP by default)
+ a) Server Type (dSIPRouter uses HTTP by default)

  b) Server Address